npnpatidar/rajasthan/docs/RAS/0b_Previous_Years_Papers_Mains.md

 6. Elaborate "Yog Karmsu Kauslam".
 7. Write a short note on P.S.P.B.
 Table Tennis Academy.
 ## Behaviour

+### 2025
+1. What is serial-position effect in learning and retention?
+2. What leads to learned helplessness?
+3. What is stress resistant personality?
+4. Differentiate between regression and sublimation.
+5. What is Social Readjustment Rating Scale?
+6. In what way Cultural Intelligence differ from Emotional Intelligence?
+7. What are major issues in personality assessment?
 ### 2023
 1. What kind of competencies are identified as facets of Intelligence in the Indian tradition?
 2. Define Intelligence as proposed by David Wechsler.